Protecting the Confidentiality of Client Information

 Confidential Client Information

-In the course of investment advisory activities of Wyatt O’Rourke, the Firm gains access to nonpublic information about its clients.
-Such information may include a person’s status as a client, personal financial and account information, the allocation of assets in a client portfolio, the composition of investments in any client portfolio, information relating to services performed for or transactions entered into on behalf of clients, advice provided by Wyatt O’Rourke to clients, and data or analyses derived from such non-public personal information (collectively referred to as ‘Confidential Client Information’).
-All Confidential Client Information, whether relating to Wyatt O’Rourke’s current or former clients, is subject to the Code’s policies and procedures.
-Any doubts about the confidentiality of information must be resolved in favor of confidentiality.
+During the course of its investment advisory activities of Basilic, LLC, the Firm gains access to nonpublic information about its clients.
+Such information may include a person’s status as a client, personal financial and account information, the allocation of assets in a client portfolio, the composition of investments in any client portfolio, information relating to services performed for or transactions entered into on behalf of clients, advice provided by Basilic, LLC to clients, and data or analyses derived from such non-public personal information (collectively referred to as ‘Confidential Client Information’).
+All Confidential Client Information, whether relating to Basilic, LLC’s current or former clients, is subject to the Code’s policies and procedures.
+If there is any doubt regarding the confidentiality of information must be resolved in favor of maintaining confidentiality.

 Non-Disclosure Of Confidential Client Information

-All information regarding Wyatt O’Rourke’s clients is confidential.
+All information regarding Basilic, LLC’s clients is confidential.
 Information may only be disclosed when the disclosure is consistent with the Firm’s policy and the client’s direction.
-Wyatt O’Rourke does not share Confidential Client Information with any third parties, except in the following circumstances:
+Basilic, LLC does not share Confidential Client Information with any third parties, except in the following circumstances:

-• as necessary to provide service(s) that the client requested or authorized, or to maintain and service the client’s account.
-Wyatt O’Rourke shall require that any financial intermediary, agent or other service provider utilized by Wyatt O’Rourke (such as broker-dealers or sub-advisers) comply with substantially similar standards for non-disclosure and protection of Confidential Client Information and use the information provided by Wyatt O’Rourke only for the performance of the specific service requested by Wyatt O’Rourke;
+- As necessary to provide service(s) that the client requested or authorized, or to maintain and service the client’s account.
+Basilic, LLC shall require that any financial intermediary, agent or other service provider utilized by Basilic, LLC (such as broker-dealers or sub-advisers) comply with substantially similar standards for non-disclosure and protection of Confidential Client Information and use the information provided by Basilic, LLC only for the performance of the specific service requested by Basilic, LLC;

-• as required by regulatory authorities or law enforcement officials who have jurisdiction over Wyatt O’Rourke, or as otherwise required by any applicable law.
-In the event Wyatt O’Rourke is compelled to disclose Confidential Client Information, the Firm shall provide prompt notice to the clients affected, so that the clients may seek a protective order or other appropriate remedy.
-If no protective order or other appropriate remedy is obtained, Wyatt O’Rourke shall disclose only such information, and only in such detail, as is legally required; and
+- As required by regulatory authorities or law enforcement officials who have jurisdiction over Basilic, LLC, or as otherwise required by any applicable law.
+In the event Basilic, LLC is compelled to disclose Confidential Client Information, the Firm shall provide prompt notice to the clients affected, so that the clients may seek a protective order or other appropriate remedy.
+If no protective order or other appropriate remedy is obtained, Basilic, LLC shall disclose only such information, and only in such detail, as is legally required; and

 Employee Responsibilities

-All supervised persons are prohibited, either during or after the termination of their employment with Wyatt O’Rourke, from disclosing Confidential Client Information to any person or entity outside the Firm, including family members, except under the circumstances described above.
-A supervised person is permitted to disclose Confidential Client Information only to such other supervised persons who need to have access to such information to deliver the Wyatt O’Rourke’s services to the client.
+All supervised persons are prohibited, either during or after the termination of their employment with Basilic, LLC, from disclosing Confidential Client Information to any person or entity outside the Firm, including family members, except under the circumstances described above.
+A supervised person is permitted to disclose Confidential Client Information only to such other supervised persons who need to have access to such information to deliver the Basilic, LLC’s services to the client.

 Security Of Confidential Personal Information

-• the Firm restricts access to Confidential Client Information to those supervised persons who need to know such information to provide Wyatt O’Rourke’s services to clients;
+- The Firm restricts access to Confidential Client Information to those supervised persons who need to know such information to provide Basilic, LLC’s services to clients;

 Privacy Policy

-As a registered investment adviser, Wyatt O’Rourke and all supervised persons, must comply with SEC Regulation S-P, which requires investment advisers to adopt policies and procedures to protect the ‘nonpublic personal information’ of natural person clients.
+As a registered investment adviser, Basilic, LLC and all supervised persons, must comply with SEC Regulation S-P, which requires investment advisers to adopt policies and procedures to protect the ‘nonpublic personal information’ of natural person clients.
 ‘Nonpublic information,’ under Regulation S-P, includes personally identifiable financial information and any list, description, or grouping that is derived from personally identifiable financial information.
 Personally identifiable financial information is defined to include information supplied by individual clients, information resulting from transactions, any information obtained in providing products or services.
-Pursuant to Regulation S-P Wyatt O’Rourke has adopted policies and procedures to safeguard the information of natural person clients.
+Pursuant to Regulation S-P Basilic, LLC has adopted policies and procedures to safeguard the information of natural person clients.

 Enforcement and Review of Confidentiality and Privacy Policies

-Wyatt O’Rourke is responsible for reviewing, maintaining and enforcing Wyatt O’Rourke’s confidentiality and privacy policies and is also responsible for conducting appropriate employee training to ensure adherence to these policies.
+Wyatt O’Rourke is responsible for reviewing, maintaining and enforcing Basilic, LLC’s confidentiality and privacy policies and is also responsible for conducting appropriate employee training to ensure adherence to these policies.
 Any exception to this policy requires the written approval of Wyatt O’Rourke.